-One of the most difficult tasks in building frontend applications is dealing with external requests.
+One of the most complicated tasks in building front-end applications is dealing with external requests.
 Difficulties come from two sides.

 On the one hand, asynchrony itself generates ambiguities, so the standard mechanisms stop working.
-Redux doesn't know how to work in asynchronously, so all the processing of requests takes place outside redux.
-In this case, any non-trivial logic for processing asynchronous actions will appear inside React components.
+Redux doesn't know how to work asynchronously, so all the processing of requests takes place outside Redux.
+In this case, any non-trivial logic for processing asynchronous actions will appear inside React components:

 const MyComponent = (props) => {